Martin Mayers M.D. Chairman, Cornea Anterior Segment, Uveitis

 She received her optometric degree from SUNY State College of Optometry, and an M.A. degree in Biology from Columbia University.

-She is the author of several scientific optometric articles, and is a former member of the Commission for the Blind.
+She is the author of several scientific optometric articles and is a former member of the Commission for the Blind.

-Dr. Laifer holds an FCC Extra Class amateur radio license to assist medical communications in the event of local or national emergency.
+Dr. Laifer holds an FCC Extra Class amateur radio license to assist medical communications in the event of a local or national emergency.

 Evelyn Mojica, Residency Program Coordinator

-Document ACGME Competencies Using the Preferred Practice Pattern of the
+Evelyn also co-authored a poster presentation at the ACGME Annual Conference in March 2008, entitled “Resident Portfolio Use to Document ACGME Competencies Using the Preferred Practice Pattern of the

 American Academy of Ophthalmology”.
-Evelyn also runs our resident
+Evelyn also runs our resident workshop on Cultural Sensitivity.

 , Administrative Assistant